Have you been recently diagnosed with a thyroid nodule?

 Thyroid Nodule Treatment

 There are 3 ways to think about thyroid nodule treatment:

-- Removing the nodule - In most cases, you will NOT need to remove the thyroid nodule as it often requires removal of functioning thyroid gland tissue.
-This therapy is usually reserved for nodules which are cancerous or which are producing thyroid hormone (causing hyperthyroidism).
+- Removing the nodule – In most cases, you will NOT need to remove the thyroid nodule as it often requires removal of functioning thyroid gland tissue.
+This therapy is usually reserved for nodules that are cancerous or which are producing thyroid hormone (causing hyperthyroidism).

-- Monitoring the nodule - This is probably the most common way to "treat" thyroid nodules.
+- Monitoring the nodule – This is probably the most common way to “treat” thyroid nodules.
 Monitoring your nodule usually includes regular visits to the Doctor for physical exams and routine ultrasounds at regular intervals.
-If your nodule changes overtime your Doctor can order a biopsy or recommend removal if necessary.
+If your nodule changes over time your Doctor can order a biopsy or recommend removal if necessary.